AndyC2513/budget-tracker/README.md

 addition, another feature could be a *budget alert* where once the available funds drop below a certain threshold, the user will be reminded of their budget.

-**Possible X Classes (Payment Projects):**
+**Possible X Classes (Subscription):**

 - Netflix Subscription
 - YouTube Premium Subscription
 - Spotify Premium Subscription
-- Rent
 - Vehicle Finance
-- Amazon Purchases
+- Amazon Prime Subscription

-**Possible Y Classes (Payment Types):**
+**Possible Y Classes (Subscriptions):**

-- WeChat Wallet
-- Debit Card
-- Credit Card
-- Cash
-- PayPal
+- List of Subscriptions

 ## User Stories

-- As a user, I want to be able to add a payment project to my payment type
+- As a user, I want to be able to add a subscription to my subscriptions
-- As a user, I want to be able to view the list of payment projects in each of my payment type
+- As a user, I want to be able to view the list of subscription in each of my subscriptions
-- As a user, I want to be able to mark a payment project as *paid*
+- As a user, I want to be able to mark a subscription as *paid*
-- As a user, I want to be able to remove a payment project from my payment type
+- As a user, I want to be able to remove a subscription from my subscriptions
-- As a user, I want to be able to see statistics on how much fund is available , and how much fund is spent on each project
+- As a user, I want to be able to see statistics on how much fund is available , and how much fund is spent on I have left